Hearing Process

 Demeanor: It should be remembered that because of the inherently stressful nature of these proceedings, emotions often run high and patience is strained.
 Therefore, a calm attitude, courtesy, and respect will contribute greatly to a smooth and judicious hearing.
 Since this is a quasi-judicial body, conduct and apparel appropriate to a Court of Law is proper (no men’s hats, no applause, no outbursts).

-Burden of Persuasion: The appellant has the burden of convincing the Board of his or her right to relief.
+Burden of Persuasion: The applicant has the burden of convincing the Board of their right to relief.
 Any determination or finding of the Zoning Administrator shall be presumed to be correct until evidence is introduced which would support a contrary determination or finding.
-Therefore, the Burden of Proof is on the Applicant to prove his or her appeal.
+Therefore, the Burden of Proof is on the Applicant to prove his or her appeal or demonstrate their right to relief.

-Note: Your appeal and testimony should be based upon the criteria of the ordinance section under which you are requesting relief and you should be prepared to elaborate upon each point.
+Note: Your application and testimony should be based upon the criteria of the ordinance section under which you are requesting relief and you should be prepared to elaborate upon each point.

 The Vote: Four out of five votes are required to grant relief for Appeals of Administrative Decisions.
 Three out of five votes are required to grant relief in all other matters.
 In the event one Board member is absent, you may request a postponement of the hearing or you may waive the right to a five member Board and have four members hear the appeal.
 If the absent member’s vote is necessary to provide the final vote for approval, he or she may listen to the tape recording of the testimony and cast his or her vote.